-The Good Girls Club apparel is designed for womxn and created by womxn.
-That's why we want to help our womxn too.
+The Good Girls Club is a lifestyle brand designed with our women in mind.
+That's why we want to help our women too.
 One person, and one community at a time.
 10% of each garment purchased is donated to local initiatives and organizations that help girls and women in need.

 The GET REAL Movement is a non-profit organization who's mission is to support the 2SLGBTQ+ youth, create allies and build bridges in schools & workplaces across Canada.
 They have spoken to over 150,000 students and groups across 8 provinces and 3 states.
 They continue to help battle discrimination in the school and workplace for the 2SLGBTQ+ community.